ocaml/dune/doc/advanced-topics.rst

-Additionally, it is expected that if the executable is invoked with ``--as-ppx`` as its first argument, then it will behave as a standard ppx rewirter as passed to ``-ppx`` option of OCaml.
+Additionally, it is expected that if the executable is invoked with ``--as-ppx`` as its first argument, then it will behave as a standard ppx rewriter as passed to ``-ppx`` option of OCaml.
 This is for two
 reasons:

 -  to improve interoperability with build systems other than Jbuilder